Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 }

-However, if we invoke the asynchronous function to decode QR code and barcode continuously in the loop, the result callback function will never return.
-The workaround is to keep calling setTimeout() function as barcode and QR code are detected:
+However, continuously invoking an asynchronous function to decode QR codes and barcodes within this loop can cause the result callback function to never return.
+The workaround is to use the setTimeout() function to ensure barcodes and QR codes are detected periodically without blocking:

 const dbr = require('barcode4nodejs');